The University's mission is to pursue excellence in education and research.

 If the accommodation-related matter is about relationship issues between flatmates or neighbours, the student may wish to consider the Student Mediation Service as a positive way to find solutions and resolve disputes.

-Students at a Collaborative Partner should read the Procedure for Dealing with Complaints at Partner Institutions.
-Students at a Collaborative Partner will be required to submit a complaint to the Collaborative Institution in the first instance, using the Partner’s Complaints Procedure.
+Students studying at a partner institution should read the Procedure for Dealing with Complaints at Partner Institutions.
+Partner Students will be required to submit a complaint to the Collaborative Institution in the first instance, using the Partner’s Complaints Procedure.

 Concerns relating to placement provision or a student on placement may either fall under the remit of the University or the Placement Provider.